ITISFoundation/osparc-docs/docs/d1.1-report/specs/high-level.md

 be able to access data and models (including search functionality), manage access rights, set up studies and workflows, execute and monitor services locally and in the cloud, as well as perform analysis and post- processing.
-Xxx workbench/flowchart editor xxx
-- **Services Infrastructure**: Service environments that make it easy to run Python scripts, to run executables (Unix-based operating systems, such as Linux, are currently the only platforms used by contacted SPARC teams developing their own solvers/executables) that take parameters from the command line or standardized input file formats, to compile and execute C, C++, and Java code, to execute R scripts, and xxx shall be provided.
+- **Services Infrastructure**: Service environments that make it easy to run Python scripts, to run executables (Unix-based operating systems, such as Linux, are currently the only platforms used by contacted SPARC teams developing their own solvers/executables) that take parameters from the command line or standardized input file formats, to compile and execute C, C++, and Java code, and to execute R scripts shall be provided.
 It shall be easy for users to register new services by using one of the predefined service environments and inserting their executables/code/... and it must be simple to specify the required input parameters such that they are exposed through the online GUI.
-By providing information about the generated output, it shall be possible to present the output using standardized viewers (plots, 3D views, slice field views, isosurface views...).
+By providing information about the generated output, it shall be possible to present the output using standardized viewers (plots, 3D views, slice field views, isosurface views, etc.).
 It shall be possible to link services with compatible outputs and inputs into pipelines.
 Advanced users shall have the possibility of creating services that manage dedicated sections of the online GUI, allowing them superior control also over visualization and interaction.
-When executing a service, all the information required to reproduce the execution (input data, parameters, version of service...) shall be stored, to facilitate reproduction.
+When executing a service, all the information required to reproduce the execution (input data, parameters, version of service, etc.) shall be stored, to facilitate reproduction.
 - **Specialized Services**: A range of commonly required services shall be provided.
-On the physics solver side, this includes primarily electromagnetic exposure.
-Typically, the most required variant of electromagnetic solver is an electroquasistatic solver (for exposure through electrodes) xxx with support for anisotropic electrical conductivity (to handle the important impact of anisotropic neural tissue) xxx.
-Another relevant electromagnetic solver is the magnetoquasistatic solver (for exposure by coils and loops).
+On the physics solver side, this includes primarily EM exposure.
+Typically, the most required variant of EM solver is an electroquasistatic solver (for exposure through electrodes).
+Another relevant EM solver is the magnetoquasistatic solver (for exposure by coils and loops).
 Selected teams will also require acoustic propagation, biomechanics, optics, and tissue damage solvers (not all of these can be provided by IT'IS).
 The